-House Bill No. [insert number] introduced by Representative McCormick aims to enhance the notification requirements for carbon dioxide sequestration activities in Louisiana.
-The bill amends R.S.
-30:1115 to prohibit any public or private entity from engaging in carbon capture, use, or sequestration activities without first providing advance written notice via certified mail to all surface and mineral owners of the property that may be affected.
-This includes a requirement for applicants of Class V and Class VI permits to notify the last operator of record for any oil or gas well, all mineral interest owners, and all surface owners within the designated area of review.
+House Bill No. 585, introduced by Representative McCormick, amends R.S.
+30:1115 to establish new notice requirements for carbon dioxide sequestration activities.
+The bill mandates that no public or private entity may engage in or permit carbon capture, use, or sequestration activities without first providing advance written notice via certified mail to all surface and mineral owners of the property that may be affected.
+This includes notifying the last operator of record for any oil or gas well within the designated area of review for Class VI permits or within 500 feet for Class V permits.
+The bill also specifies that the notice must be completed before the permit application can be deemed administratively complete.

 Statutes affected: HB585 Original: